Construction Project

 You can view a high resolution version of the site layout map here.

-Turbine components will be transported overnight along the national and regional road network from Waterford Port.
-Components will travel along the M1 and N2 to Monaghan Town before travelling via the R188, R183 and R189 (via Swans Cross and Newbliss) to the site entrance - arriving before 7am to minimise any disruption for road users.
+Turbine components were transported overnight along the national and regional road network from Waterford Port.
+Components were carried along the M1 and N2 to Monaghan Town before travelling via the R188, R183 and R189 (via Swans Cross and Newbliss) to the site entrance - arriving before 7am to minimise any disruption for road users.
 In order to accommodate oversized loads, some permanent and temporary upgrade works have been undertaken at certain points along this route.

 Part of the wind farm construction works include permanent upgrades to the L62012 and L62013 local roads.